guilhermedecampo/open-finance-docs-review/README.md

-# open-finance-docs-review
+# Open Finance Docs Review

-Easy way to compare texts
+Repository of docs pages, easy to compare changes on pull requests.